End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

 \section{Method}

-In this section, we introduce \net{}, our framework for accurate 4D mesh reconstruction from either full CMR scans or sparse sets of 2D slices, as depicted by Fig~\ref{fig:method}.
-We first introduce our heart presentation that is based on deep deformable tetrahedra~\cite{Shen21a}, an explicit–implicit hybrid representation that unites the optimization efficiency of signed distance functions with the geometric manipulability of meshes.
-We then introduce our Attentive 2D–3D Feature Assembler (AFA) module, which enables effective feature encoding from 2D slices with varying numbers and locations.
-Finally, we present our weakly supervised training scheme that makes it possible to train given only a limited number of annotations.
+We now present \net{}, a framework for 4D cardiac shape and motion reconstruction from either full CMR volumes or sparse 2D slice sets, as shown in Fig.~\ref{fig:method}.
+We first describe our heart representation based on deep marching tetrahedra~\cite{Shen21a}, an explicit–implicit hybrid model combining the optimization efficiency of signed distance fields with the geometric flexibility of tetrahedral meshes.
+Next, we introduce the Attentive 2D–3D Feature Assembler (AFA) that we design, which adaptively aggregates features from arbitrary numbers of 2D slices at varying spatial locations.
+Finally, we detail our weakly supervised training scheme, enabling effective motion learning from limited annotations available only at key cardiac phases.